 Plant City Woman Sentenced To Prison For Tax Fraud

-Tampa, Florida - U.S. District Judge Elizabeth A. Kovachevich sentenced Rhonda Yvette Brooks to three years and six months in federal prison for tax fraud and aggravated identity theft.
-As part of her sentence, the court also ordered a forfeiture money judgment and restitution order in the amount of $23,096 for funds traceable to proceeds of the offense.
-Brooks pleaded guilty on February 20, 2013.
+Tampa, Florida - U.S. District Judge Susan C. Bucklew today sentenced Jennifer Meier Hunt to 2 years and 6 months in federal prison for committing stolen identity refund fraud.
+As part of her sentence, the court also entered a forfeiture money judgment in the amount of $97,238.00, representing the proceeds of the tax fraud.

 Hunt pleaded guilty to one count of theft of government property and one count of aggravated identity theft on June 25, 2013.